-The following tables are intended to help you better understand the financial performance of the Partners Fund for the past 5 years, and the Focused SCV Fund and the International Value Fund for the period of the Funds' operations.
+The following tables are intended to help you better understand the financial performance of the Partners Fund, the Focused SCV Fund and the International Value Fund for the past 5 years or for the period of the Funds' or share classes' operations.
 Certain information reflects financial results for a single Fund share.
 The total returns in the tables represent the rate you would have earned (or lost) on an investment in the Fund, assuming reinvestment of all dividends and distributions.
 The information has been audited by Cohen & Company, Ltd., the Funds' independent registered public accounting firm, whose report, along with the Funds' financial statements, are included in the Funds' annual report to shareholders and are incorporated by reference into the SAI.
 The annual report and the SAI are available from the Funds upon request without charge.

 Net asset value, beginning of year

 Investment activities

 Net investment income (loss) (1)

 Net realized and unrealized gain (loss) on investments

 Total from investment activities

 Distributions

 Net investment income

 Net realized gain

 Total distributions

 Net asset value, end of year

 Total Return

 Ratios/Supplemental Data

 Ratios to average net assets

 Expenses, gross

 Expenses, net of fee waivers and reimbursements

 Net investment income (loss)

 Portfolio turnover rate

 Net assets, end of year (000's)

-1) Per share amounts calculated using the average number of shares outstanding throughout
+(1) Per share amounts calculated using the average number of shares outstanding throughout the year.

-(2) Prior to February 1, 2020 the Advisor paid all operating expenses except for management fees and the period.
+(2) Prior to February 1, 2020 the Advisor paid all operating expenses except for management fees and 12b-1 expenses.

-12b-1 expenses.

-Selected data for a share outstanding throughout the period
+CLIFFORD CAPITAL PARTNERS FUND Selected data for a share outstanding throughout the year